ibm-cloud-docs/EventStreams/managing_access.md

 - All of the schemas stored by an instance of IBM {{site.data.keyword.messagehub}}.
 - All of the schemas stored by all of the instances of IBM {{site.data.keyword.messagehub}} in an account.

 {{site.data.keyword.messagehub}} already has the concept of a cluster resource type.
 It is used to control all access to the service instance, with the minimum role of Reader being required to access any Kafka or HTTPS endpoint.
-This use of the cluster resource type will also be applied to the Schema Registry whereby a minimum role of Reader is required to access the registry.
+This use of the cluster resource type is also applied to the Schema Registry whereby a minimum role of Reader is required to access the registry.

 ### Example authorization scenarios
 {: #example_authorization_scenarios}